InevitableAmbrosia/AtlantisIndexer/README.md

 My site is hosted at propagate.info, and it is for public domain ebooks, audiobooks, classical music, and documentaries.

 Open an Issue if you're interested in using the code and I will streamline the process to configure an admin account and create a fresh website.
 I have not done this yet, as there is no interest so far.

-I can also modify the code to make it invite only, so that you can host a private BitTorrent indexer, upon interest.